JoelDewey/backup-tools/app/backup-tools/README.md

 backup tasks:

 1. First, it optionally scales down a Kubernetes `Deployment` to zero replicas.
-2. It then optionally executes `pg_dump` to create a backup of a database.
+2. It then optionally executes `pg_dump` and/or `mongodump` to create a backup of a database.
 3. It then performs a file copy, via `rsync`, from a source directory to a target directory.
 4. It then scales up the aforementioned Kubernetes `Deployment` back to the original number of replicas, given that it was scaled down in the first step.